wywyWang/CoachAI-Projects/ShuttleSet/README.md

 * frame_num: sec * fps = frame_num
 * roundscore_A: Player A’s current score in the set
 * roundscore_B: Player B’s current score in the set
-* player: the player who performed the shot
+* player: the player who performed the shot (A is the player winning the match, B otherwise)
 * type: the type of shot (total 18).
 Please find the translation below.
 * aroundhead: hit the shuttle around the head or not
 * backhand: hit the shuttle with back hand or not